 Research has shown that it takes 5 positive loving comments on average, to balance out a negative comment from a partner and restore a sense of trust.
 That makes criticism a highly ineffective form of communication.
 Name-calling, eye-rolling or sneering while the other is speaking, effectively invalidating them as they speak, are just street-fighting and the place for that in love is nowhere.
 Nasty words are memorable and it’s hard to trust someone who’s shown they are willing to belittle you.

 Defensiveness is a form of fear, a response to an attack, real or imagined.
-It can be an imaginary attack because sometimes without realizing, we react defensively to a past figure or memory that the situation reminds us of.
-We may end up reacting more to our old fears and raw spots than in proportion to the here and now situation.
-Defensiveness often takes the form of blaming and may escalate across many different topics quickly so that none get fully attended to: E.g., “You didn’t help me with the dishes!”
+It can be an imaginary attack because sometimes without realizing, we react defensively to a past figure or memory.
+We may end up reacting more to our old fears than the here and now.
+Defensiveness often takes the form of blaming and may escalate across many different topics quickly.
+When that happens, the real topics are quickly jumbled, E.g., “You didn’t help me with the dishes!”
 Sets off the response: “Well, you never help me with the floors!”
-The real issue can quickly become lost and so does everyone involved!
+The real issue becomes lost and so does everyone involved!

 4. Hurtful secrets